sequenia/Pushkin/pushkin/README.md

   title: "Ruslan and Ludmila",
   body: "The story of the abduction of Ludmila, the daughter of Prince Vladimir of Kiev, by an evil wizard and the attempt by the brave knight Ruslan to find and rescue her"
 })
-notification.send_now
 ```

-It creates push notification with static content and sends it to specified users.
-Actual user tokens retreiving from database dynamicly at the time of sending.
+It creates push notification with static content to specified users.
+Actual user tokens will be retrieved from database at the time of sending.

-### Common parameters
+### Creation parameters

 **notification_type** - String.
 Required.
 Custom string for distinguish notifications from each other.

+**users** - List of users to send push notifications.

 **title** - String.
 Notification title.